felixandersen/sneak-link/README.md

 ## Quick start

 ### Prerequisites
-- NextCloud, Immich, Paperless, and/or Photoprism instance running on your private network
+- NextCloud, Immich, Paperless, Seafile, and/or Photoprism instance running on your private network
 - Domain name with split-brain DNS control
 - Docker installed